 Device Power Management States

 The power management subsystem defines device states in pm_device_state.
-This type is used to track power states of a particular device.
+This method is used to track power states of a particular device.
 It is important to emphasize that, although the state is tracked by the subsystem, it is the responsibility of each device driver to handle device actions(pm_device_action) which change device state.

 Each pm_device_action have a direct an unambiguous relationship with a pm_device_state.